okalangkenneth/DotNetMicroservices_1/README.md

 ### Resilience
 Implement patterns like Circuit Breaker, Retry, and Timeout to ensure the system remains operational even when some services fail.

+´´´´C#
-´´´´// Example code snippet for resilience using Policy var retryPolicy = Policy
+// Example code snippet for resilience using Policy var retryPolicy = Policy
     .Handle<HttpRequestException>()
     .WaitAndRetryAsync(3, retryAttempt => TimeSpan.FromSeconds(Math.Pow(2, retryAttempt)));